Dr Anna Bussu

 BSc (Hons), Ma, MEd MSc Ph.D.
 MBPsS CPsychol, SFHEA

-Anna is a senior lecturer and PL in Psychosocial Analysis of Offending Behaviour.
+Anna is a senior lecturer in criminology and PL in Psychosocial Analysis of Offending Behaviour.

 From 2020 she has been Programme Leader of Psychosocial Analysis of Offending Behaviour.